loopdash/loopdash/src/glossary/front-end.md

 title: Front End - Loopdash
 h1: Front End
 h2: What does it mean?
-summary: Front End in Wordpress refers to the user interface and design elements that are visible to the website visitors and are created using HTML, CSS, and JavaScript.
+description: Front End in Wordpress refers to the user interface and design elements that are visible to the website visitors and are created using HTML, CSS, and JavaScript.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly